greysilly7/Salir/README.md

 ## SETUP
 1. Create ``<MINECRAFT_SERVER_ROOT>/server-icons/`` (Optionally it will be created on server start)
-2. Place 64x64 PNGs inside it like you normally would with server icons, FILENAME doesn't matter
+2. Place any PNGs you want inside ``<MINECRAFT_SERVER_ROOT>/server-icons/``
+3. Done.
+Profit.
+Donzo.

-Server doesn't need to be restarted for new images to take affect
+Server doesn't need to be restarted for new images to take effect